ldblckrs-258/calendar-ooad.sever/readme.md

 ## Getting started
 1. Create database `mycalendar` in **mysql** then import file `./database/mycalendar.sql`
-   > Note: edit `./config/config.json` follow to your mysql configuration
+   > Note: edit `./config/config.json` according to your mysql configuration
 2. Open terminal in root folder of project, run _this_ to install all dependencies:

 ```terminal